haborhuang/demos/pprof/gen-request/README.md

 The 'old' program maintains some templates for URL, body, each header and query.
 Those templates will be executed to generate settings of a HTTP request.

 The 'new' program use only one template which is JSON encoded Req struct.
-It will be executed and then decoded into Req struct with actual settings.
+It will be executed and then decoded into Req struct with rendered parameters.

 Tool 'pprof' can be used to analyse the performance of these two methods.